Construction of G-Hilbert schemes: Representability of -Hilbert functors

-For finite group schemes an affine quotient morphism of an algebraic $K$-scheme $X\to X/G$ is finite.
-This allows to use the closed embedding of $\FGHilb_{X/G}X$ into a Grassmannian of theorem \ref{thm:GHilb->GGrass} to prove that the $G$-Hilbert functor $\FGHilb_{X/G}X$ is represented by a scheme $\GHilb_{X/G}X$ projective over $X/G$ directly without using theorem \ref{thm:quotrepr} about representability of Quot and Hilbert functors.
-The behaviour of $G$-Hilbert functors under variation of the base scheme then implies that $\FGHilb_KX$ is representable and the morphism $\tau:\GHilb_KX\to X/G$ projective.

-\begin{thm} (Representability of $\FGHilb_KX$).\\ Let $G=\Spec A$ be a finite group scheme over a field $K$ with $A$ cosemisimple.
-Let $X$ be a $G$-scheme algebraic over $K$ and assume that a geometric quotient $\pi:X\to X/G$, $\pi$ affine, of $X$ by $G$ exists.
-Then the $G$-Hilbert functor $\FGHilb_KX$ is represented by an algebraic $K$-scheme $\GHilb_KX$ and the morphism $\tau:\GHilb_KX\to X/G$ of corollary \ref{cor:GHilbX->X/G} is projective. \end{thm} \begin{proof} Since the group scheme $G$ is finite and $X$ is algebraic, $\pi$ is a finite morphism and $X/G$ is algebraic.
-Thus corollary \ref{cor:reprGHilb,X->Sfinite} applies to the $G$-Hilbert functor $\FGHilb_{X/G}X$ and implies that $\FGHilb_{X/G}X$ is represented by an algebraic $K$-scheme $\GHilb_{X/G}X$ projective over $X/G$.\ssk
+\enlargethispage{1.2mm} \begin{thm} Let $G=\Spec A$ be a finite group scheme over a field $K$ with $A$ cosemisimple.
+Let $X$ be a $G$-scheme algebraic over $K$ and assume that a geometric quotient $\pi\colon X\to X/G$, $\pi$ affine, of $X$ by $G$ exists.
+Then the $G$-Hilbert functor $\FGHilb_KX$ is represented by an algebraic $K$-scheme $\GHilb_KX$ and the morphism $\tau\colon\GHilb_KX\to X/G$ of proposition \ref{prop:GHilbX->Y} is projective. \end{thm}